Lets Play: Taco-Man

 - The other time is this:

-- Title Theme Tune: Taco-Man Plays A Video Game has its own theme song, which eventually became an end credits song instead.
+- Title Theme Tune: Taco-Man Plays A Video Game has its own theme song, which spoofs the theme of Saturday Supercade.
+Eventually, it became an end credits song instead.

 - Verbal Tic: Jessica from the Night Trap parody begins each of her lines with the word, "Like..."